xplosionmind/old.tommi.space/_notes/public/Bugs and Feature Requests.md

 - Keyboard Shortcut for To-Do/Note conversion
 - display To-Dos on top after reminder rung
 - when a completed to-do has an indented point, dim it too
-- remove the delete confirmation button by adding a "Trash" notebook which empties itself automatically every x days
+- remove the delete confirmation button by adding a 'Trash' notebook which empties itself automatically every x days
 - multiple simultaneous note editing
 - **MOBILE ONLY**: when clicking on reminder's notification, go to the reminder in question
 - Notebook pinning